TGiles/static-site/blog/posts/2020/htmlToPdfCI.md

 })();
 ```

-Using this snippet, we are able to generate this pdf
+Using this snippet, we are able to generate the following PDF
 > ![First generated resume](../../../../img/htmlToPdfCI/first-generated-resume.png)

 which is better than no generated PDF, but is missing some details.
 First, there are no margins which makes this document look terrible!
-Second, we lost the circles on our contact information!
+Second, we lost the circles on our contact information.
-Third, we lost the header background!
+Third, we lost the header background.
 Let's go ahead and fix this.

 ```js